Find the best Recruiting Software

 The primary application within any recruitment management suite is applicant tracking, which makes it easy to track requisitions in the hiring workflow and manage candidates’ profiles and status in the recruiting process.
 However, recruitment management systems include additional functionality that makes it more versatile than a simple applicant tracking system (ATS).

 According to Gartner, Inc., a leading information technology research and advisory company, a standard ATS will manage applicant workflow, correspondence with candidates, interviews, background checks and the onboarding process.
 However, a full suite of recruiting software will offer, in addition to applicant tracking, functionality for requisitioning and acquiring candidates, as well as the ability to generate reports and advanced HR analytics.

 Source: Gartner RAS Core Research, “Magic Quadrant for E-Recruitment Software”

 Whether used by recruiting and staffing professionals or by in-house corporate recruiters, recruiting tracking software saves companies time and money.
 Instead of tracking applicants in spreadsheets or email, these solutions let recruiters upload and store all candidate information in a searchable database, so there’s no time wasted on manual entry.

-Yet another benefit is better communication with candidates--improving the likelihood your top choice will select the position.
+Yet another benefit of recruiting tools is better communication with candidates—improving the likelihood your top choice will select the position.
 And, finally, many systems offer reporting capabilities that allow you to track where the best hires are coming from, so you can focus your efforts on the channels with the best return on investment.

 What Type of Buyer Are You?